SeleniumHQ/docs/docs_source_files/content/introduction/types_of_testing.md

 feature functions properly, without issues.

-This generally include: the tests work without errors (404, exceptions...), in an usable way (right redirections),   in an accessible way and matching itsspecifications            (see **_acceptance testing_** above).
+This generally include: the tests work without errors (404, exceptions...), in an usable way (right redirections),
+in an accessible way and matching its specifications
+(see **_acceptance testing_** above).

-For web applications, the automation of thistesting can be     done directly with Selenium by simulatingexpected returns.
-This simulation could be done byrecord/playback or through     the different supported languages as explainedin this documentation.
+For web applications, the automation of this testing can be done directly with Selenium by simulating expected returns.
+This simulation could be done by record/playback or through
+the different supported languages as explainedin this documentation.

 ### Performance testing
 As its name indicates, performance tests are done in order